SNTag/.dotfiles/emacs-26.2/readme.md

 # .emacs.d-config

-OS: Linux (up-to-date), Windows (May have complications)
+Designed for Linux.

-Build focus:
+previous commits included windows incase I ever switched back and forth.
+I'm commiting my self to linux.

-I am a graduate student in molecular biology attempting to make a break into bioinformatics with a strong desire for minimalism in my build if possible.
+Build focus: I am a graduate student in molecular biology attempting to make a break into bioinformatics with a strong desire for minimalism in my build if possible.
 Some things have been tweaked to my design preferences.
 Let me know if you have advice on design improvements!

-I have recently made the switch to Linux Manjaro (yes, I'm now an elitist Arch user), and the windows related components may be deprecated.
-I'll update them in the future if given a chance.
+I have recently made the switch to Linux Manjaro, and plan to stick with it for a long time.

-The Init file has only personal tweaks, and code telling emacs what files to load for the configuration based on the system it is on.
-Notes are available on how to tweak it where possible or I've remembered why I putsomething in.
+The Init file has only tweaks for improving speed during loading and to direct it to the Borg-Collective (my nickname for the style of organization for the packages).
+Names of the Borg-Collective files indicate what it contains.

 ## Build focus

-The windows config is built around my use of:
+This config is built around my use of:
   - Markdown (markdown-mode)
   - Pandoc (pandoc-mode)
   - Python (elpy)